gaphor/presentations/open-stpa-with-raaml-and-gaphor/slides.md

 Notes:

 Hi my name is Dan Yeaw.
-I work for Ford Motor Company in Michigan where I help design safety in to complex software-based automated and electrified technologies.
+I work for Ford Motor Company where I am a Manager and Technical Lead for Functional Safety in Product Development.
 In my free time, I have been working on an open source tool used to model these complex system designs.
 That's how I got involved in contributing with Gaphor.
 I also like to ride bicycles!

-Hi I'm Kyle Post
+Hi I'm Kyle Post.
+I also work for Ford and I'm the Technical Leader for Systems Safety in the Research and Advanced Engineering area.
+I have been leading the Risk Analysis and Assessment Modeling Language (RAAML) OMG standard.

 ---